 RULE 4.
 E1

 4.1 Prohibited dealings by persons other than the offeror E1

 4.2 Restriction on dealings by the offeror and concert parties Notes on Rules 4.1 and 4.2 E1

 1. Other circumstances in which dealings may not take

 place E2

 2. Consortium offers and joint offerors E2

-3. No-profit arrangements E2
+No-profit arrangements When an offer will not be made E2 E2

-When an offer will not be made No dealing contrary to published advice E2 E3
+5. No dealing contrary to published advice E3

 6. Discretionary fund managers and principal traders E3

 4.3 Gathering of irrevocable commitments E3

-4.5 Note on Rule 4.3 LJ
+4.0 Note on Rule 4.3 LO

 Irrevocable commitments E3

 4.4 Dealings in offeree securities by certain offeree company

 concert parties E3

 Note on Rule 4.4

 Irrevocable commitments and letters of intent E4

 4.5 Restriction on the offeree company accepting an offer in

 respect of treasury shares E4

-4.6 Securities borrowing and lending transactions by offerors,
+4.6 Securities borrowing and lending transactions by offerors, - 4

-the offeree company and their concert parties E4

-Notes on Rule 4.6
+the offeree company and their concert parties Notes on Rule 4.6 E4

 1. Return of borrowed relevant securities E4

-2. Notice in lieu of disclosure E5
+Notice in lieu of disclosure E5

-Discretionary fund managers and principal traders Financial collateral arrangements E5 E5
+3. Discretionary fund managers and principal traders E5

-4.7 EO
+4. Financial collateral arrangements E5

-4.7 Sale of all or substantially all of the offeree company's assets E5
+4.7 Sale of all or substantially all of the offeree company's

-LJ
+assets E5

 RULE 5.
 TIMING RESTRICTIONS ON ACQUISITIONS E7

 5.1 Restrictions E7

-Notes on Rule 5.1
+5.1 Notes on Rule 5.1 L

 1. When more than 50% is held E7

-2. New shares, subscription rights, convertibles and F 7
+2. New shares, subscription rights, convertibles and

+options E7

-options 3.
-Allotted but unissued shares E7 E7
+3. Allotted but unissued shares E7

 4. "Whitewashes" E8

-5. Maintenance of the percentage of the shares in L0
+5. Maintenance of the percentage of the shares in

 which a person is interested E8

-6. Discretionary fund managers and principal traders E8
+Discretionary fund managers and principal traders Gifts E8 E8

-7. Gifts E8
+,, ,,,,,,

 5.2 Exceptions to restrictions Notes on Rule 5.2 E8

-1. Single shareholder E9
+Single shareholder E9

 2. Rule 9 E9

 3. Revision E9

 4. After an offer lapses E9

 5.3 Acquisitions from a single shareholder - consequences Notes on Rule 5.3 E10

-1. If a person's interests are reduced E10
+If a person's interests are reduced E10

-2. Rights or scrip issues and "whitewashes" E10
+Rights or scrip issues and "whitewashes" E10

 5.4 Acquisitions from a single shareholder - disclosure Note on Rule 5.4 E10

 Disclosure of the identity of the person dealing E10

 RULE 6.
 ACQUISITIONS RESULTING IN AN OBLIGATION TO

 OFFER A MINIMUM LEVEL OF CONSIDERATION E11

 6.1 Acquisitions before a firm offer announcement E11

 6.2 Acquisitions after a firm offer announcement Notes on Rule 6 E11

 1. Adjusted terms E12

-2. Acquisitions prior to the three month period E12
+Acquisitions prior to the three month period E12

 3. No less favourable terms E12

 4. Highest price paid E13

 5. Dividends E14

 6. Convertible securities, warrants and options E15

 7. Unlisted securities E15

-8. Discretionary fund managers and principal traders E15

-9. Offer period 10.
-Competition reference period E15 E15
+Discretionary fund managers and principal traders Offer period E15 E15

-10. Competition reference period EIS
+5. 5 p.
+5 5.

 RULE 7.
 CONSEQUENCES OF CERTAIN DEALINGS E16

-7.1 Immediate announcement required if the offer has to be
+7.1 Immediate announcement required if the offer has to be amended Note on Rule 7.1 E16

-amended E16

-Note on Rule 7.1

 Potential offerors E16

 7.2 Dealings by connected discretionary fund managers and

-principal traders E16

-Notes on Rule 7.2
+principal traders Notes on Rule 7.2 E16

 1. Dealings prior to a concert party relationship arising E17

 2. Qualifications E18

 3. Dealings by principal traders E18

-Dealings by discretionary fund managers Rule 9 E19 E19
+Dealings by discretionary fund managers E19

+5. Rule 9 E19

-Rule 9 Disclosure of dealings in offer documentation E19 E19
+6. Disclosure of dealings in offer documentation E19

-7. Consortium offers E19
+7. Consortium offers E20

-7.3 Partial offers and "whitewashes" E20
+7.3 Partial offers and "whitewashes" F20

-1.0 LC0